 Excellent.
 We know tons about him from his Dreams.
 We really couldn't have asked for any more.
 6 points.

 In the beginning he is a selfish coward.
-Throughout the story, he primarily learns courage, but also learns to see things from others' perspectives a little better.
+Throughout the story, he primarily gains courage, but also learns to see things from others' perspectives a little better.
 For example, when he first finds out what Katherine did to David to make him overcome his phobia, he is furious with her, but later in the story he comes to understand that she really did mean well, even if he doesn't agree with that particular action, and learns to respect her for being a good person in her own way.
 Both are very believable because he learns from the examples of those around him.
 The only major flaw with his arc is that in retrospect it seemed like it was kind of resolved in chapter 3, so I think I ended up sort of downplaying the permanent effect that such a chapter would have had on his soul so that he would still have ground to cover later on, and in the end of the book when he finishes becoming braver it seemed like it came out of nowhere.
 This prevents me from giving him 6 points, but I think 5 is still justifiable.

 He's a jerk in the beginning, but soon gets better.
 And he's being compared to an enemy about as evil as Mistborn's enemy (not Rashek, but the Final Empire in general).
 He also has become quite brave by the ending, balancing out the teams to his own disadvantage during the penultimate battle and volunteering for the role where he collapses the ceiling.
 Again, though, there's that sympathy factor which is completely missing.
 He has a great life compared to everyone else on Team Good.
 3 points.

 Unfortunately for me Jaydin has essentially no history.
-The reason is because I wrote this back before I got creative, so the only type of protagonist I could think of was, superficially, a copy of me: a teenage boy who lives with his parents and has no past.
+The reason is because I wrote this back before I got creative, so the only type of protagonist I could think of was, superficially, a copy of me: a teenage boy who lives with his parents and has no past worth telling.
 I'll give him 3 instead of Luke's 2, because he's younger and so his excuse of being a child character is stronger.

 The reason agency isn't on the list is because I consider it rather a responsibility of the plot.